Tesfamariam-21/A2SV--CompetitiveProgramming/README.md

 # A2SV-competitiveProgramming
-Competitive Programming data structure ang algorithm
+Competitive Programming data structure and algorithm